gitlocalize/blog/_i18n/en/_posts/2017-09-14-ruby-on-rails-support.md

 In the middle of the page, specify where your source I18n files are located and where you want to generate translated files to.

-For example, if you have source English I18n YAML files at `config/locales/en.yml` and want to have translated ones as `config/locales/%lang%.yml`, set `File` on the right and `config/locales/en.yml` for `Source Path` and `config/locales/%lang%.yml` for `Translation Path`.
+For example, let's say that you have source English I18n YAML files at `config/locales/en.yml` and want to have translated ones at `config/locales/%lang%.yml`.
+Set the drop-down menu on the left to `File`, then select `config/locales/en.yml` for `Source Path` and `config/locales/%lang%.yml` for `Translation Path`.

 ![Add Rules](/img/ror/path_rule.png)

 This `%lang%` is a placeholder for the two-character code of your translation target languages.
 For example, if you're translating to Japanese or Spanish, `ja.yml` or `es.yml` will be generated, respectively.

-If you have multiple I18n files, `Add Rule` to register more rules.
+If you have multiple I18n files, simply click the `+ Add Rule` button to register more rules.

 # Start Localizing